smagt/smagt.github.io/_posts/2024-05-25-using-obsidian.md

 I thus create an overview of my four categories:
 ![2024-05-25-img4.png](/assets/2024-05-25-img4.png)

 using somewhat involved Dataview/Javascript pieces of code.
 (The above picture is not real and complete.
 Sorry but... it's only my business what's in my notes!)
+I'm not ready yet to make this public, but contact me and I'll share.

 The look-and-feel of the whole is a key thing.
 On top, my deadline-based projects.
 (And you see I'm not consistent there, even; the top two are new but without a real deadline.)
 It lists the topics, sorts them by deadline, and shows a colour-coded reminder of how long I did not touch them.
 I typically have 5-ish projects in parallel, so this list is short.